 Can You Dry Basil in an Air Fryer?

+Yes, you can dry basil in an air fryer.
 In fact, it’s one of the easiest ways to dry fresh basil for later use.
+This method is faster than a traditional food dehydrator or air drying.
 It’s pretty foolproof and only takes a few minutes, which makes it a win in my book!

-How to Dry Fresh Basil in the Air Fryer
+How to Dry Basil Leaves in an Air FryerÂ

 - Start with clean, dry, fresh basil